20 Things to do in Hamburg, Germany (+ map): Best places to visit

 Where to stay in Hamburg

-MID-RANGE: Prizeotel: Popular hotel in the city centre, offering stylishly furnished rooms with full facilities and at a good price.
-The hotel is close to the train station and has its own car park.
+• Prizeotel: Popular city centre hotel offering stylishly furnished rooms with full facilities at a good price

-MID-RANGE: Apartment-hotel Hamburg Mitte: This hotel offers modern and cosy accommodation in rooms or apartments with kitchenette (ideal for couples and families).
-Located in the east of the city, only 25 minutes by public transport to the city centre.
-Rich breakfast, restaurant, private parking.
+• Apartment-hotel Hamburg Mitte: Modern and cosy accommodation in rooms or apartments with kitchenette (ideal for couples and families)

-HOW TO USE THIS MAP: Above you will find a detailed map of Hamburg with tips on sights to visit.
+HOW TO USE THIS MAP: Above you will find a detailed map of things to do in Hamburg.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in my guide to Hamburg, Germany.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 Hamburg Card: How to save in Hamburg